Natural vs. Synthetic Fragrance: Why Clean Is the Standard That Actually Matters

 Molecular Precision and Safety Testing

-Linalool — the compound responsible for the floral-woody character of lavender — can be derived naturally or produced synthetically.
-The molecule is the molecule.
-What matters is whether the production process is clean and whether the final material meets safety thresholds.
+Linalool – a molecule giving the floral-woody character to lavender can be obtained either naturally or synthesized.
+The molecule remains the molecule.
+What is of significance is whether the process of production is clean and the final product complies with safety limits.

 Sustainability at Scale